History of El Salvador: Spanish colonial period (1525–1821)

 After the Spanish conquest, the region became part of the Captaincy General of Guatemala.
 Pedro de Alvarado was the first governor, a position he held until his death in 1541.
 The area was briefly (from 1538 to 1543) under the authority of a short-lived Real Audiencia of Panama, after which most of Central America was placed under a new Real Audiencia of Guatemala.
 During this period, the region was divided into the province of San Salvador, the province of San Miguel, and the province of Izalcos.

 In 1579 the province of San Salvador became an alcaldía mayor (great mayor's office).
 In 1786 it became an intendancy and in 1821 it became a province with a provincial council.
 In 1824, San Salvador and Sonsonate were united into the State of Salvador (within the Federal Republic of Central America).

+Beginning in the late sixteenth century, the cultivation of indigo became a major part of the Salvadoran economy, spreading particularly in the center, east, and along the coast, along with other cash crops such as sugar.
+The hazardous working conditions on indigo plantations in conjunction with the aggressive recruitment of labor from villages, disease brought by Spaniards, and the loss of communal lands (ejidos) led to a gradual decline in the indigenous populations of these regions over the course of the colonial period, as their communities disintegrated and they assimilated into Ladino society.
+The northern border regions of the country experienced a similar phenomenon due to the spread of cattle ranching.
+On the other hand, indigenous communities survived more intact in the west of the country, where the economy was based around cacao and balsam and protected from cattle ranching and disease, allowing the preservation of indigenous agriculture and by consequence their social structures, language and identity.